gleoni13/image-downloader/README.md

    ```

  ### 2. Scribd to PDF Converter (`scribd_to_pdf.py`)
+1. Save `scribd_to_pdf.py` in an empty folder.
-1. Open `scribd_to_pdf.py` and set the url variable to your target Scribd document:
+2. Open `scribd_to_pdf.py` and set the url variable to your target Scribd document:
    ```python
    url = "[https://example.com/document](https://example.com/document)"

    ```
-2. Run the script:
+3. Run the script:
    ```python
    python scribd_to_pdf.py

    ```
-3. An automated Chrome window will open with a standardized high resolution (`1400x2000`).
+4. An automated Chrome window will open with a standardized high resolution (`1400x2000`).
-4. Dismiss any cookie banners manually or log into your Scribd account if required.
+5. Dismiss any cookie banners manually or log into your Scribd account if required.
-5. Return to your terminal and press **ENTER** to initiate the extraction process.
+6. Return to your terminal and press **ENTER** to initiate the extraction process.
-6. The script will automatically:
+7. The script will automatically:
    * Inject JavaScript to hide UI headers, sticky elements, and ads.
    * Scroll page-by-page with dynamic pauses to allow text lazy-loading.
    * Capture clean screenshots of each page element.